plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 The specification requires `pet_id` to be a `String`.
 Other types would need more code, but not in this example.

 The last missing router pieces are the query arguments. `listPets` has a `limit` parameter, and another to paginate results.
-The latter isn’t in the specification, but will be available in the `x-next` header.
+The latter isn’t in the specification but will be available in the `x-next` header.

 ```rust
 use std::str::FromStr;